fkirc/skip-duplicate-actions/README.md

 For example, duplicate workflow-runs can happen if a workflow runs on a feature branch, but then the workflow is repeated right after merging the feature branch.
 `skip-duplicate-actions` helps to prevent such unnecessary runs.

-- **Full traceability:** After clean merges, you will see a message like `Skip execution because the exact same files have been successfully checked in https://github.com/fkirc/skip-duplicate-actions/actions/runs/263149724`.
+- **Full traceability:** After clean merges, you will see a message like `Skip execution because the exact same files have been successfully checked in <previous_run_URL>`.
 - **Skip concurrent workflow-runs:** If the same workflow is unnecessarily triggered twice, then one of the workflow-runs will be skipped.
   For example, this can happen when you push a tag right after pushing a commit.
 - **Respect manual triggers:** If you manually trigger a workflow with `workflow_dispatch`, then the workflow-run will not be skipped.
 - **Flexible Git usage:** `skip-duplicate-actions` does not care whether you use fast-forward-merges, rebase-merges or squash-merges.
   However, if a merge yields a result that is different from the source branch, then the resulting workflow-run will _not_ be skipped.
   This is commonly the case if you merge "outdated branches".

+## Skip ignored paths

+In many projects, it is unnecessary to run all tests for documentation-only-changes.
+Therefore, GitHub provides a `paths-ignore` feature [out of the box](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths).
+However, GitHub's `paths-ignore` has some limitations:

+- GitHub's `path-ignore` does not work for _required checks_.
+If you path-ignore a required check, then pull requests will block forever without being mergeable.
+- Although GitHub's `path-ignore` works well with `pull_request`-triggers, it does not really work with `push`-triggers.

+To overcome those limitations, `skip-duplicate-action` provides a more flexible `paths_ignore` feature with an efficient backtracking-algorithm.
+Instead of stupidly looking at the current commit, `paths_ignore` will look for successful checks in the commit-history.

 ## Cancel outdated workflow-runs

 Typically, workflows should only run for the most recent commit.
 Therefore, when you push changes to a branch, `skip-duplicate-actions` will cancel any previous workflow-runs that run against outdated commits.

-- **Full traceability:** If a workflow-run is cancelled, then you will see a message like `Cancelled https://github.com/fkirc/skip-duplicate-actions/actions/runs/263149724`.
+- **Full traceability:** If a workflow-run is cancelled, then you will see a message like `Cancelled <previous_run_URL>`.
-- **Guaranteed execution:** Despite the complexity, the cancellation algorithm guarantees that a complete check-set will finish no matter what.
+- **Guaranteed execution:** The cancellation-algorithm guarantees that a complete check-set will finish no matter what.

 ## Inputs

 ### `github_token`

 **Required** Your access token for GitHub.

+### `paths_ignore`

+A JSON-array with ignored path-patterns, e.g. something like `["**/README.md", "**/docs/**"]`.
+See [micromatch](https://github.com/micromatch/micromatch) for details about supported path-patterns.
+Default `[]`.

 ### `cancel_others`